LASSO Inference for High Dimensional Predictive Regressions: Model and Procedure

 These two results will furnish $\hat{\theta}_{j}$ with asymptotic normality, validating inference based on the standard $t$-statistic.

 The result (R1) is well established by \citet{zhang2014confidence} under i.i.d.~data when the score $r_{j,t}$ is taken as the LASSO residual of regressing $w_{j,t}$ on all other regressors.
-However, when $w_{j,t}$ is a unit root, this practice leads to a highly persistent $r_{j,t}$ and ruins the asymptotic normality of ${\rm N}_{j}$.
-The issue that highly persistent regressors produce an asymptotically non-normally distributed OLS estimator that is skewed away from zero is called the Stambaugh bias \citep{stambaugh1999predictive}.
-To safeguard (R1), we must seek a score that is less persistent than a unit root.
+However, when $w_{j,t}$ is an LUR, this practice leads to a highly persistent $r_{j,t}$ and ruins the asymptotic normality of ${\rm N}_{j}$.
+This is the Stambaugh bias --- a highly persistent regressor produces an asymptotically non-normally distributed OLS estimator skewed away from zero.
+To safeguard (R1), we must seek a score that is less persistent than an LUR.

 To retain (R2), we again examine the estimation error of the shrinkage bias